manofgod747/Philosophy/README.md

 Mind has Soul

-The Soul is the Feminine

-A split mind can lose his Soul
+Mind is not complete without Soul

-The Soul is your True Love
+The Soul is his True Love

+## Death

+Death is an open door

+It brings end to beginning

+Mind takes its next form